 - The Swing Path: Your club is approaching the ball from too far inside the target line and traveling out to the right (an "in-to-out" path).
 This path gives the ball its initial push to the right before the closed face takes over and spins it back left.

-When you combine an in-to-out swing path with a rapidly closing clubface, you get that classic a high-speed hook that seems to have a mind of its own.
+When you combine an in-to-out swing path with a rapidly closing clubface, you get that classic high-speed hook that seems to have a mind of its own.

 Your 3-Step "Hook Audit": Finding the Root Cause